blender/blender/doc/python_api/rst/info_quickstart.rst

 .. note::

-   The menu item: Help -> Operator Cheat Sheet" gives a list of all operators and their default values in Python syntax, along with the generated docs.
-This is a good way to get an overview of all blender's operators.
+   The menu item: :menuselection:`Help --> Operator Cheat Sheet` gives a list of all operators and their default values in Python syntax, along with the generated docs.
+   This is a good way to get an overview of all Blender's operators.

 Operator Poll()
 ^^^^^^^^^^^^^^^

 Many operators have a "poll" function which may check that the mouse is in a valid area or that the object is in the correct mode (Edit Mode, Weight Paint etc).
-When an operator's poll function fails within python, an exception is raised.
+When an operator's poll function fails within Python, an exception is raised.

-For example, calling bpy.ops.view3d.render_border() from the console raises the following error:
+For example, calling ``bpy.ops.view3d.render_border()`` from the console raises the following error:

 .. code-block:: python